moby/buildkit/docs/stargz-estargz.md

 ## Known limitations

-- For OCI woker, `~/.docker/config.json`-based authentication can't be used for stargz/eStargz-based lazy pulling.
 - For containerd worker, stargz snapshotter (`containerd-stargz-grpc`) needs to be run and configured separately.
 - Rootless execution is currently unsupported.